Kan også læses på: Dansk

 After waiting – anticipating the hammer prices to fall as the more eager buyers had their desire satisfied – I bid when the estimates were half the original: two for DKK 1500,- and five for DKK 4000,-.

 I placed bids on single lamps and pairs and lots of five, and soon I was the happy owner of a total of 10 lamps – a few more than I had planned for.
 The hammer prices were DKK 400,- per lamp, which is added 20% salary and a hammer fee of DKK 95,- per auction.
 All in all the total average price ended on DKK 523,- per lamp.

 How many I will find room for in my humble apartment, and how many in my office, time will show, the remaining I’ll try to sell.
-Before that I need to convert them all, since they are sold as they are, dismounted from the streets, which is not for the regular 220V power supply and not to simply plug in.
-Inside the lamp is a handful of electronic ‘things’ to remove and a big bulp sockets that should be replaced.
+Before that, I need to convert them all since they are sold as they are, dismounted from the streets, which is not for the regular 220V power supply.
+Inside the lamp is a handful of electronic ‘things’ to remove and a big bulb socket that should be replaced.
 Not rocket science but a bit of time and trouble anyway.
-Then they should be mounted with a steel wire to hang it up and a nice red fabric covered electrical cord as fashion dictates.
+Then they should be mounted with steel wire to hang it up and a nice red fabric covered electrical cord as fashion dictates.

 I might get back with more regarding the remaining lamps when I get there…

 - Copenhagen street lamps on auction on Lauritz.com